BjornL1/heritage-housing2/README.md

 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

+### User stories

+1. **User Story 1**: As a user, I want to view house attributes is correlated to the sale price, so that I can identify the key features for upcoming sales.
+2. **User Story 2**: As a user, I want to be able to determine the likely sale price of a home based on certain features, so that I can gain insight into the likely values of a given home in the area.
+3. **User Story 3**: As an end user, I want to be able to access the required information easily online, so that I can find relevant information any time in a user friendly fashion.2

 ## Hypothesis, validation and result
 * List here your project hypothesis(es) and how you envision validating it (them).